 3.3.
 The plan of remedial measures shall be filed with the responsible authority not later than 60 working days from the date of the notification referred to in paragraph 3.1.
 The responsible authority shall within 30 working days declare its approval or disapproval of the plan of remedial measures.
 However, where the manufacturer can demonstrate, to the satisfaction of the competent responsible authority, that further time is required to investigate the non-compliance in order to submit a plan of remedial measures, an extension is granted.

 3.4.
 The remedial measures shall apply to all vehicles likely to be affected by the same defect.
-The need to amend the approval documents shall be assessed.
+The need to amend the certification documents shall be assessed.

 3.5.
 The manufacturer shall provide a copy of all communications related to the plan of remedial measures, and shall also maintain a record of the recall campaign, and supply regular status reports to the responsible authority.